openkfw/TruBudget/README.md

 http://localhost:80
 ```

-If you bootstraped an empty EEPPortal instance, you need to provision some users first.
+If you bootstraped an empty EEP-Portal instance, you need to provision some users first.
 In this case you have to log-in with the _root_, whose password is defined in the `.env` file with the environment variable `ROOT_SECRET`.
 The default value from the `.env_example` is:

 ```
 User: root